SenseLogic/CODA/README.md

     }
     ```

-*   Use a positive affirmation for boolean variables and attributes.
+*   Use a positive affirmation for boolean variable and attribute names.

     ```cs
     if ( game_is_paused )